-That was an unpleasant question “probably some, she is…were a powerful person.
+That was an unpleasant question “probably some, she is…was a powerful person.
 She had a lot of enemies and not a lot of allies.
 She told me once that fear kept people in line, stopping them from trying to kill her.
 I think it's a consequence of the things she had to do to survive.”
-Mertha looked heart-broken, Nora quickly continued “but I don’t think it will be like that for long, with you affini having control that won’t be necessary.”
-Mertha looked a bit better, she really cared for Cleo.
+Mertha looked heartbroken, Nora quickly continued “but I don’t think it will be like that for long, with you affini having control that won’t be necessary.”
+Mertha looked slightly better…. the affini really cared for Cleo, didn’t she.

 Mertha straightens up “I heard from Serla that you took some alone time, how is that working out?”
 Nora looked at the unfinished painting.

 She might as well tell the truth “I don’t know…I have to make an important decision.
 I want to do it, but I still have a lot of doubts.
 And I can’t fully make the doubt go away.”
 She moved a bit closer to Mertha and Cleo.

 Mertha looked at her knowingly “I might be a bit presumptuous but is it about becoming Serla’s floret?”

 Nora felt her hair stand a bit on end “how did you know?
 Am I that much of a seed?”

 Mertha let out a soft chuckle “while that is part of it, it is mostly what Serla has told me.
 She and Darla really appreciate you and find your company a delight.
 If you were to ask, I’m sure that Serla would be very happy.”
 Nora was sure of that as well.